lgueye/lgueye.github.io/_drafts/2019-10-08-building-a-platform-the-hard-way-episode-1.md

 ===

 No need to hide it anymore, I'm definitely in favor of the Server Discovery strategy because it is decoupled from the clients.
-As I mentioned ealier, the discovery mechanism works with a naming convention between clients and servers.
+As I mentioned earlier, the discovery mechanism works with a naming convention between clients and servers.

 Discovery solutions mainly emerged with containerized envs but some are not limited to.
 For instance [Consul](https://www.consul.io/) can be used in both containerized and classic environments.